Gris Accessibility Report

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.

 No Screen Shake: No screen shake effect or it is included but it can be disabled.
 This includes the absence of screen shake for dramatic effect as well as to indicate hits on a target.

 Similar Games With More Accessibility Features for Visual

 If you want to play Gris, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Gris has 1 accessibility feature for Audio which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Gris which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Play Without Hearing

 Play Without Hearing: No audio cues are necessary to play the game well.

 Similar Games With More Accessibility Features for Audio